The Singleton

 Aion did not reply.

 On the whiteboard, under `p ≈ 10^-56`, Jeff added one more line.
-In smaller letters, without meaning to:
+Smaller.
+He did not decide to.

 *Someone is compiling.*